wolfalders/wolfalders.github.io/_publications/publications.md

 ### MANUSCRIPTS IN PROGRESS

 (in prep)	Dumitru, I.A., Kristiansen, S.M., Lupien R., Olsen, J., Alders, W., Romanowska, I., Sindbæk, S.M., Raja, R. Global climate event coincides with extreme drought and migrations in 6th – 7th centuries CE eastern Africa. (in prep for Science).

-(in prep)	Alders, W.; Lim, J.; Brunner, L. Testing associations between Baobab tree distributions and ancient settlements on offshore islands in eastern Africa. (in prep for Journal of Archaeological Science).

-(in prep)	Alders, W. An ecological model for eastern African coastal urbanism. (in prep for World Archaeology).

 ### Dissertation